-Students must apply to WCJC at www.applytexas.org and be accepted as a student to WCJC.
+Students must apply to WCJC through the Apply Texas website (www.applytexas.org) and be fully accepted as a student to WCJC by the Radiologic Technology deadline (last Thursday in May).

 2. Texas Success Initiative (TSI):

 Students must have satisfied all components of Texas Success Initiative (TSI) before application.
 If you are unsure if you are TSI satisfied, contact the Office of Admissions and Registration.